Contents

 Heat Loss in Cold Seasons.

 A lot of standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the higher the rate.
-If your roof opening doesn’t fit among the below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest requirement option on this list.
+If your roof opening doesn’t fit one of the listed below sizes, expect to pay at least 25% more for the system than the next-closest standard alternative on this list.

 16-by-16 inches$ 150– $600.